 Vaccination for COVID-19 began in Ireland in late December 2020.
 The Government policy on Covid-19 vaccination identified residents and staff of RCF for older people as the first group for vaccine allocation.
 The vast majority of residents and staff in RCF for older people have now been offered vaccination and vast majority of residents in most RCFs have been vaccinated.
-Vaccination offers a high degree of protection to residents and healthcare workers when they have significant vaccine protection.
-There is also evidence that vaccination reduces the risk of transmission of virus by people who are vaccinated. vaccination where relevant.
+Vaccination offers a high degree of protection against severe disease to residents and healthcare workers when they have vaccine protection.
+There is also evidence that vaccination reduces the risk of transmission of virus by people who are vaccinated.

-Individuals are considered to have significant vaccine protection as set out here:
+Individuals are considered to have vaccine protection if they are vaccinated as follows:

-1. 28 days after the first AstraZeneca dose;

-- 2. 7 days after the second Pfizer-BioNTech dose; - 3.
-14 days after the second Moderna dose; - 4.
+- 1. 15 days after the second dose of AstraZeneca (Vaxzevria); - 2.
+7 days after the second Pfizer-BioNTech dose (Comirnaty); - 14 days after the second Moderna dose (Spikevax); - 4.
 14 days after Janssen (one dose vaccination course).